CHH/SimplePhar/README.markdown

     <dt>file_paths</dt>
     <dd>An <code>Array</code> of Paths relative to the Pharfile's directory.
 All <code>.php</code>
-    files in thesepaths are added to the PHAR</dd>
+    files in these paths are added to the PHAR</dd>

     <dt>cli_stub</dt>
     <dd>Path relative to the Pharfile's directory to your Bootstrap file.
 Make sure that this